Polytechnic University of the Philippines: M. H. Del Pilar Campus

-The PUP M. H. Del Pilar Campus contains the Graduate School and the College of Tourism, Hospitality, and Transportation Management (CTHTM).
+The PUP M. H. Del Pilar Campus, named after Marcelo H. Del Pilar, contains the Graduate School and the College of Tourism, Hospitality, and Transportation Management (CTHTM).
 It also contains the Hasmin Hostel, formerly a budget hostel which was purchased by PUP in the late 1980s.
 Currently, it provides the sleeping and residential quarters for the students and faculty of PUP.
 The hostel also serves as the training grounds for CTHTM students.
 The current Director of the campus is Joseph M. Lardizabal.

-Rizal Campus (S.H Loyola)
+Rizal Campus

 The PUP Rizal Campus inside the university belt was the main campus of the university from 1947 until 1968.
-On July 31, 1947, two buildings at Lepanto Street (now S. H. Loyola Street) in Sampaloc, Manila were leased to the government for the exclusive use of then PSC.
+On July 31, 1947, two buildings at Lepanto Street (now S. H. Loyola Street) in Sampaloc, Manila were leased to the government for the exclusive use of the then PSC.
 Shortly before the award, one of the schoolhouse buildings was temporarily used by the first Congress of the Philippines until 1945.
 One year later, the school acquired its P.E.
 Grounds, adjacent to its campus.
 The PUP Technopreneurial School, now the Institute of Technology, occupied the campus until 2007.

 In 2020, the university started constructing new buildings in the vacant lots of the campus, starting with a new five-story academic building beside the University of the East campus.
 In 2021, the Department of Public Works and Highways started the construction of a new seven-storey building for the College of Law in the north area of the campus.
 The building will have 13 classrooms, 9 offices and other facilities such as Moot court, student centers and assembly hall.
 It was also announced that the Institute of Technology (ITech) will return to the Rizal campus.

-Branches and Satellite Campuses
+PUP Campuses

-PUP currently operates 22 branches and satellite campuses around the country.
+PUP currently operates 24 campuses around the country.
 10 of these are campuses funded by the local government unit where it is located.
-These branches and campuses are headed by directors, reporting to the Vice President for Branches and Satellite Campuses in the Mabini Campus.
+These campuses are headed by directors, reporting to the Vice President for Campuses on the Mabini Campus.

 Administration

 Governance of PUP is vested upon the Board of Regents, which exercises policy-making functions to carry out the mission and programs of the university by virtue of Republic Act No. 8292, the Higher Education Modernization Act of 1997.
-PUP is administered by Dr. Manuel M. Muhi, President and he is assisted by an Executive Vice President and six Vice President.
+PUP is administered by Dr. Manuel M. Muhi, President and he is assisted by an Executive Vice President and six Vice Presidents.

 As of December 31, 2016, PUP had a total of 3,078 personnel complement, composed of 2,236 faculty, 51 officials, 297 regular employees, 468 casual employees, 18 consultants and eight job orders inclusive of the branches and campuses.